talkhu/syeino.github.io/_posts/2017-10-16-how-to-work-with-diffrent-accounts-in-github.md

 ---
 layout: post
-title:  "How to work with different accounts in Git Hub"
+title:  "How to work with different accounts in Github"
 categories: Miscellaneous
 tags:  git
 author: Bo Chen